yugr/debian_pkg_test/README.md

 # Known issues

-This tool should be easily adaptable to other dynamic checkers (sanitizers, Valgrind, etc.) although I do not have plans to implement this any time soon.
-Ping me if you think it may of help for your project.
+This tool should be easily adaptable to other dynamic checkers (UBSan, etc.) although I do not have plans to add anything else any time soon.
+Ping me if you think this infrastructure may of help for your checker.

 Tool fails to run tests for many packages due to
 * non-standard makefile names (e.g. GNUmakefile in batmon.app, makefile in bcpp, Makefile.tests in xml2, etc.)